Gizra/Gizra-Way-Book/thinkingof_quitting_md.md

 ## Summary

-The gist of this chapter is to encourage you to communicate your thoughts and feeling, and try to act on them early on.
+The gist of this chapter is to encourage you to communicate your thoughts and feelings, and try to act on them early on.

-Often times big problems can be solved with simple solution.
-Sometimes having another person you trust and that knows the company from within talk with you, can help you.
+Often times big problems can be solved with simple solutions.
+Sometimes having another person you trust and that knows the company from within talk with you can help you.